johnl/video-digitizing/README.md

 you some questions about the capture which it'll use to generate the filename and it'll store the rest in the video metadata.

-it will deinterlate pal to 50fps. the resulting file will be around 20G per hour, depending how noisy the video is.
+I recommend using `--raw` to do as little pre-processing as possible (but will result in a large file, roughly 40G per hour).

-### cpu power
+If you know your video source is in mono, use the `--mono` option.

-you'll need a fair bit of cpu power to deinterlace and encode on the fly, but I had trouble deinterlacing well post-capture. so I hope you have enough cpu power!
+### CPU power

+If you're not using raw, you'll need a fair bit of cpu power to deinterlace and encode on the fly.
 If you see a LOT of errors like this:

 ```
 PTS -1443966142109, next:2230133221 invalid dropping st:0